v-2841/laboratory-android-app/README.md

 # Laboratory App
-This is side project for [Laboratory](https://github.com/v-2841/laboratory)
+This is a side project for [Laboratory](https://github.com/v-2841/laboratory)

 It is an Android app for finding reagents.
 The app is built using Kivy, a Python-based framework for building mobile apps